thearyadev/MSRF/README.md

 6. Open `configuration.yaml` (located in the root directory) and modify the line `mode: APPLICATION` to `mode: SERVER`.
 7. In the root directory, run the command `poetry run python main.py`.
 This will start the server.
 The web page will be available at `http://<ip-addr>:50947`

+If you run into problems, please open an issue on this Github repository and I will try to help.
+The server instance of this application is not the primary goal of this project, and as such has not been tested very much.

 ## Development

 This project was developed in Python 3.10.8 and has **not** been tested with any other version of python.